Katosheiri/deep-embedded-entomology/create_model_tipu12/create_dataset/download_images_from_inaturalist/README.md

 We needed a lot of specific images to train our model.
 Here is the flow to follow to efficiently download thousands of images with filters.

+This work was in collaboration with Edgar Remy from ENSEEIHT.

 ## Get the data

 Install the AWS client

 ```
 pip3 install --upgrade awscli
 ```

 Download the photos

 ```
 aws s3 cp --no-sign-request s3://inaturalist-open-data/photos.csv.gz photos.csv.gz
 ```

 Download the observations

 ```
 aws s3 cp --no-sign-request s3://inaturalist-open-data/observations.csv.gz observations.csv.gz
 ```

 Download the taxa

 ```
 aws s3 cp --no-sign-request s3://inaturalist-open-data/taxa.csv.gz taxa.csv.gz
 ```

-If you want to only keep observations that have been research graded, use ```keep_only_research.py```.
+If you want to only keep observations that have been research graded, use `keep_only_research.py`.
 This will ensure that the label of the image is correct.

 More information on this procedure can be found [here](https://github.com/inaturalist/inaturalist-open-data/tree/documentation).

 ## Create database

 Since there are million of observation on iNaturalist, we need to create a database to query the previously downloaded csv.
 In our case, we used SQLite.

 Install SQLite and create new database

 ```
 sudo apt-get install sqlite3
 sqlite3 inat.db
 ```

 Create tables

 ```SQL
 CREATE TABLE observations (
     observation_uuid uuid NOT NULL,